 Scholarships.
-The Crosby Scholars Program offers 59 scholarshps and awards.
-As each scholarship application becomes availble, it is is posted in the Crosby senior portal.
+The Crosby Scholars Program offers 59 scholarships and awards.
+As each scholarship application becomes available, it is is posted in the Crosby senior portal.
 Review the complete list of scholarships here.
 Reach each description carefully for instructions on applying, including what documents to upload.

 Last Dollar Grant.
 The Crosby Scholars Last Dollar Grant is need-based financial aid.
 Scholars must demonstrate not only financial need but also remaining need after the school of choice has awarded aid.
 For more information, follow the link to the Last Dollar Grant page.